 A full day of cruising through the Glacier Bay National Park followed Skagway.
 We cruised right up to the face of the Marjerie Glacier – 25 storeys high and a mile wide – and returned through narrow and island dotted seas, where white sided dolphin played among the bow waves of the ship and majestic Northern Right whales and Orca blew great spouts on the surface of the waters.
 American Bald Eagles circled overhead and arctic and sooty terns skimmed the waves.

 Ketchikan is the centre of the salmon industry.
 This town gets about 4 000mm of rain a year and has a book on sale called Our 12 Days of Summer, but in its rivers you can actually catch an 8kg salmon by hand.

 If you like relaxed holidays and enjoy nature and a sense of history, then a voyage up the inner passage of Alaska should be top of your bucket list.

-Having travelled the world regularly for the past 50 years, I am now a confirmed cruise junkie.
+Having travelled the world for six decades, I am now a confirmed cruise junkie.